We have had plenty to celebrate over the past few days with a treble on Thursday bringing up the 100th winner of the season for Team Ditcheat.

 At Doncaster Danse Idol wasn’t entirely happy on the quick ground in finishing second in the Listed Hurdle.

 This weekend we have a few to take to Sandown with Silver Forever on course for the Mares bumper and Malaya and possibly Southfield Stone in the Imperial Cup.
 I wouldn’t run him if the ground became too soft.

 Confidence is high with Cheltenham around the corner.
 Our horses are in blistering form and we start this week with a lead of almost £500,000 over Nicky Henderson in the trainers’ championship.
 These are exciting times for everyone involved with Team Ditcheat.

-For the latest news on all my runners please turn to my Betfair column which goes live late on Friday afternoon.
+For all the latest news on my runners on Saturday please be sure to turn to my Betfair column which goes live late on Friday afternoon.